CruiseMates readers help us assemble a list of all of the common words used in cruising - nautical and practical industry terms

 Rocking: side to side motion of the ship, usually as a ship sails parallel to the ocean swells.

-Shore Excursion: a tour sold onboard a cruise ship, (shorex) the staff who offers and manages land tours.
+Shorex: short for "shore excursion," the staff who offers and manages land tours.

 Starboard: the right-hand side of the ship when facing forward.